lzwjava/blog-source/_posts/2024-11-27-learn-tips-en.md

 * Teach or share what you learn to others, one piece at a time.
 No matter how technical or sophisticated it is, share it with your mother, companion, friends, or even street buddies.

+* Write blogs, make videos, or create other content to share.
+People are self-interested.
+By reviewing what you create, you will notice imperfections.
+That will give you the urge to improve.